Chance entered stage left and exited stage right. In the middle he made magic.

-"The classic soul/R&B elements on Acid Rap remind me of listening to The College Dropout for the first time; both that album and Chance’s are watershed releases that sound simultaneously familiar- largely due to the traditional musical source material they use- and entirely new in approach." - Prefix (2013)
+"The classic soul/R&B elements on Acid Rap remind me of listening to The College Dropout for the first time; both that album and Chance’s are watershed releases that sound simultaneously familiar- largely due to the traditional musical source material they use- and entirely new in approach." —Prefix (2013)

 Chance has clearly been inspired by Kanye and has never been one to shy away from that influence.
 While it’s impossible to not recognize some connections between the two, let’s not confuse inspiration for succession.
 There are some very big differences between them, and when you compare Chance to Kanye, it’s a disservice to Chance’s story and more importantly, it limits Chance's future.

 The day I first heard Kanye West is a day I will always remember.
 The more I listened the more I learned, the more I became enamored with his story.
-“The Rudolph red nosed reindeer of the Roc,” Kanye was an underdog, but in his mind he was already the MVP, he just needed to get on the field.
+“The Rudolph red nosed reindeer of the Roc,” Kanye was an underdog, but in his mind, he was already the MVP, he just needed to get on the field.
 He had the ego of Willie Beamen but the roster spot of Rudy and you couldn’t help but love him for it.
 Once he got the opportunity, he sacked the game.
-He raised himself up on his own shoulders and carried himself out of the stadium.
+He raised himself upon his own shoulders and carried himself out of the stadium.
 That’s why I love College Dropout.
 That’s why I love “Last Call.”
-The outro of the album was his chance to plant his flag on hip-hop’s summit after an treacherous climb.
+The outro of the album was his chance to plant his flag on hip-hop’s summit after a treacherous climb.
 Kanye beat them at their own game; he earned it.
 To this day, I still sense that chip on Kanye’s Hermes-draped shoulder.
 He’s conquered hip-hop and is now focused on kicking down the door of fashion.
 He’s begging for a shot again.
 He thrives off the doubt that the powers that be are conspiring against him.
 He wants to take over every game he’s not allowed to play.

 I remember the first time I heard Chance.
 Maybe not the exact first time, but the first time I felt his magic.
 It was “Juice.”
 Thanks to Kanye, at that point I had been studying hip-hop for years.
 I knew my way around a sample, I listened, wrote, and listened more.
 I had moved from what was on the radio to what never would be.
 I wasn't 9th Wonder, but I knew hip-hop.
 When I heard “Juice” it was unlike anything I had heard before.
 In all my articles, all my sleepless nights spent perusing Soundcloud, I had never come across anything like “Juice.”
 With a nasal yet raspy flow, Chano gracefully meandered over the beat.
 He was cluttered, off-kilter and obscure and yet somehow it felt so natural.
-He makes his way across a production on scattered footholds, jumping and falling with style to the finish line while other rappers use the same bridge.
-“Acid Rap” wasn't his middle finger to the establishment the way College Dropout is - if anything that's 10 Day.
+He makes his way across the production on scattered footholds, jumping and falling with style to the finish line while other rappers use the same bridge.
+“Acid Rap” wasn't his middle finger to the establishment the way College Dropout is—if anything that's 10 Day.
 Acid Rap's charm, its soul, is a product of Chance's commitment to himself and the comfort that comes with doing things the way you want.
 After a project of doing things his way, his last statement?
 “Everything’s Good.”
-No intro from Jay Z or a heavyweight co-sign, instead the other voice we hear is from his dad.
+No intro from JAY-Z or a heavyweight co-sign, instead, the other voice is from his dad.
 Kanye finally got a chance to run their race, to play their game, and he was ecstatic that he had beat them at it.
 Chance?
 Chance was too busy inventing his own game to play theirs.